asmith26/asmith26.github.io/_posts/2017-12-14-NeurIPS_2017_Summary_and_Highlights.md

 [***Safe and Nested Subgame Solving for Imperfect-Information Games***](http://papers.nips.cc/paper/6671-safe-and-nested-subgame-solving-for-imperfect-information-games) ***:*** This paper discusses the system called Libratus, the first AI to defeat top humans in heads-up no-limit Texas hold’em poker.
 Imperfect-information games are games where information is hidden from players (unlike games such as Go or Chess).
 This is important as there are many real-world decision-making situations that only have imperfect information.
 The [accompanying video](https://www.youtube.com/watch?v=EbKmZLp5HvA) provides a helpful overview.

-[***Dynamic Routing Between Capsules***](http://papers.nips.cc/paper/6975-dynamic-routing-between-capsules) ***:*** One of the most anticipated paper published at this year’s NIPS was Geoff Hinton’s idea of “capsules” (lead authors for this particular paper were Sara Sabour and Nicholas Frosst).
+[***Dynamic Routing Between Capsules***](http://papers.nips.cc/paper/6975-dynamic-routing-between-capsules) ***:*** One of the most anticipated paper published at this year’s NeurIPS was Geoff Hinton’s idea of “capsules” (lead authors for this particular paper were Sara Sabour and Nicholas Frosst).
 Capsule Networks try to address some of the short comings of Convolutional Neural Networks.
 Indeed a “discrimininatively trained, multi-layer capsule system achieves state-of-the-art performance on MNIST and is considerably better than a convolutional net at recognizing highly overlapping digits”.
 The paper also states “research on capsules is now at a similar stage to research on recurrent neural networks for speech recognition at the beginning of this century”.
 I found the [accompanying video](https://www.youtube.com/watch?v=gq-7HgzfDBM&feature=youtu.be) gives a great overview, and [this blog post](https://kndrck.co/posts/capsule_networks_explained/) gives an excellent explanation behind the intuition and motivation behind them.

 ![](/assets/img/posts/2017-12-14-NeurIPS_2017_Summary_and_Highlights/capsules.png)
 *Capsule Networks try to address some of the short comings of Convolutional Neural Networks.
 Indeed a “discrimininatively trained, multi-layer capsule system achieves state-of-the-art performance on MNIST and is considerably better than a convolutional net at recognizing highly overlapping digits”.
 Image from video.*